Adnan H. Siddiqui

 , MD PhD FACS FAHA FAANS

 Dr. Siddiqui has special interest and expertise in the performance of complementary microsurgical, radiosurgical and endovascular techniques for the comprehensive management of cerebrovascular conditions.
 This spectrum of disease includes aneurysms and arteriovenous malformations, as well as dural, cavernous and spinal fistulae.
-He has special interests in acute stroke management with intra-arterial thrombolysis, as well as endovascular and microsurgical management of extracranial and intracranial vascular occlusive disease.
-Other clinical interests include endovascular management of intractable epistaxis; preoperative head, neck, and brain tumor embolization; resection of skull base tumors; endoscopic surgery for aneurysms and pituitary tumors; third ventriculostomy; and arachnoid cysts.
+He has special interests in endovascular management of acute ischemic stroke, as well as endovascular and microsurgical management of extracranial and intracranial vascular occlusive disease.
+Other clinical interests include endovascular management of intractable epistaxis, facial vascular malformations, head, neck, and brain tumor embolization and microsurgical resection of skull base tumors.

 Dr. Siddiqui sees patients at our Comprehensive Neuroscience Center in Williamsville and our Orchard Park office.
 He performs surgeries at Buffalo General Medical Center/Gates Vascular Institute.